 Animal signals

-The essence of the problem is signalling.
+The essence of the problem is signaling.

 Consider a population of agents who wish to help one another whenever possible.
 Suppose agent j helps agent i at time t₁.
 At time t₂, agent j encounters agent k and needs help.

-Ordinary signals—such as marks, gestures or speech—cannot solve this problem.
+Ordinary signals — such as marks, gestures, or speech — cannot solve this problem.
 If agent j emits a signal that agent i can also emit, the signal cannot uniquely identify agent j.
 Agent i may emit the same signal and be helped by k at time t₂, even if only agent j has contributed.

 Transferability and objecthood

-This object enables the following protocol:
+This object enables a simple decision:

 Uniqueness